rust-lang/book/src/ch17-02-concurrency-with-async.md

-## Combining Concurrency with Async
+## Applying Concurrency with Async

 <!-- Old headings.
 Do not remove or links may break. -->
 <a id="concurrency-with-async"></a>